-JBP for short) ignited an online and media firestorm centred on transphobic and racist remarks he made in YouTube videos.
-Tom Yun of The Varsity broke the story on Wed.28.Sep.2016.
+On Wed.28.Sep.2016, Tom Yun of The Varsity broke the story about JBP's trans antagonism and his brazen opposition to Bill C-16, federal trans rights legislation.
 Sean Craig of the National Post picked up on it the same day.
-When I got home and read these articles, I got angry and decided to do something about it.
-It occurred to me that if a local psychology prof can use his UofT Full Professor bully pulpit to advance transphobia, then I can use mine to do the exact opposite, only better.
-So I went on an anti-transphobia tweet rant, and sent a rebuttal of JBP's reported opinions to the National Post.
-An avalanche of interviews followed, by over a dozen reporters (including multiple journalism students), for print, web, radio, and TV -- mostly on Thu.29.Sep., Fri.30.Sep, and Tue.04.Oct.
-The following are news media articles/interviews I feel represented my point of view reasonably fairly:-
+When I read these articles while walking home from dinner that night, I got angry and decided to do something about it.
+It occurred to me that if a local psychology prof can use his UofT Full Professor bully pulpit to stir up anti-trans hate, then maybe I can use mine to do the exact opposite -- only better, I hoped.
+So I went on a trans-supportive tweet rant, and sent a rebuttal of JBP's reported opinions to Craig.
+Parts of my rebuttal were reported by the National Post the next morning.
+An avalanche of interviews followed, by over a dozen reporters (including multiple journalism students), for print, web, radio, and TV, mostly on Thu.29.Sep.2016, Fri.30.Sep.2016, and Tue.04.Oct.2016.
+The following are the resulting articles/interviews that I feel represented my point of view reasonably fairly:-

-As a result of speaking out publically against transphobia and in favour of inclusion on campus, I endured over two months of harassment from JBP and from his disciples and supporters.
-Attackers came at me via twitter, email, text message, and even telephone in the middle of the night.
+As a result of speaking out publically against anti-trans hate and in favour of inclusion on campus, I endured months of harassment from JBP and his disciples and supporters.
+Attackers came at me via twitter, email, text message, and telephone in the middle of the night.
 They posted many outright untruths, and anything they perceived as unflattering that they could find online.
-One of them even descended to making a neo-Nazi threat by quoting Adolf Hitler at me one day after the Trans Day of Remembrance.
+One of them descended to making a neo-Nazi threat by quoting Adolf Hitler at me one day after the Trans Day of Remembrance.
+Most of the harassment and abuse was acute, but a few JBP stans continued chronically for well over a year.
 Other more vulnerable folks at UofT endured even worse harassment and abuse.
 UofT announced that police would investigate in mid-October when trans students were threatened.

-Later on, when UofT sponsored a Sat.19.Nov.
-Forum on Bill C-16 featuring JBP debating experts Brenda Cossman and Mary Bryson, I boycotted the event in favour of hanging out with trans students.
-I felt it was seriously bad trans allyship to (a) platform a known cis bigot one day before the annual Trans Day of Remembrance on 20.Nov., and (b) act as if trans human rights were up for debate in the first place - they weren't!
+Later on, when UofT sponsored a Sat.19.Nov.2016 Forum on Bill C-16 featuring JBP debating experts Brenda Cossman and Mary Bryson, I boycotted the event in favour of hanging out with trans students.
+I felt it was seriously bad trans allyship to (a) platform a known cis bigot one day before the annual Trans Day of Remembrance on Sun.20.Nov.2016, and (b) act as if trans human rights were up for debate in the first place.
+They weren't.
 JBP was full of false equivalences, post-truths, and desperate attempts to hang onto sixty year old theories about psychology and sociology.
-The world has moved past centring him and his kind, and he is beginning to understand that fact.
+The world has moved past centring him and his ilk, and he is beginning to understand that fact.
 His best strategy would be to upgrade his human decency circuits, not to insist that we must all go back to the 1950s.

-The very best part of this whole saga?
-On 15.Jun.2017, Bill C-16 protecting trans and gender nonconforming Canadians with federal human rights legislation passed its third reading in the Senate.
-Jordan Peterson had testified against Bill C-16 vociferously, doing his level best to spike it.
+On 15.Jun.2017, federal Bill C-16 protecting trans and gender nonconforming Canadians with federal human rights legislation passed its third reading in the Senate, and it attained royal assent on 19.Jun.2017.
+(This was five years to the day since royal assent was attained for Toby's Act, Bill C-33, in Ontario.)
+JBP had testified against the federal Bill C-16 vociferously, doing his level best to spike it.
 Our trans, nonbinary, and gender nonconforming revenge is knowing that he was on the wrong side of history.
-Canada has moved on from considering his views on anything to be the default.
-I offer an enthusiastic toast to *everyone* who helped get Bill C-16 passed. 🌈